-The DH Hub team is made up of a dedicated project officer, an academic champion, seconded colleagues from the Library Research Engagement team and Digital Technology Services, and support from RES (Research Services) and UMASCS (University Museums, Archives & Special Collections Services).
-This diverse team represents the University’s commitment to strong relationships across multiple professional services departments and academic colleagues to make our research as ambitious as it can be.
+The DH Hub team is made up of a dedicated DH Officer, a DH Academic Champion, and colleagues from the Library’s Research Engagement team, Digital Technology Services, Research Services and UMASCS (University Museums, Archives & Special Collections Services).
+This collaboration demonstrates the strong relationships that exist between different professional services departments, and between professional services departments and academic colleagues.
+Such relationships facilitate ambitious research within the University.

 Mara Oliva – Digital Humanities Academic Champion